ferrocene/ferrocene/src/associated-items.rst

    	trait T where Self::X: Bound {
    	    type X;
    	}

+:dp:`fls_amWtS80fPtza`
+An :t:`associated trait implementation function` is an :t:`associated function` that appears within a :t:`trait implementation`.

+:dp:`fls_Cu8FWrisrqz1`
+Every occurrence of an :t:`impl trait type` in the :t:`return type` of an :t:`associated trait implementation function` is equivalent to referring to the corresponding :t:`associated trait type` of the corresponding :t:`associated trait function`.

 :dp:`fls_oy92gzxgc273`
 A :t:`method` is an :t:`associated function` with a :t:`self parameter`.